MartinEnke/SoniCTRL/README.md

 - **Clip-specific controls** — “duplicate clip in slot 2 of track 4”
 - **Profile switching** — DJ mode, live mode, studio mode, etc.

-🎛️ GUI or browser-based dashboard to visualize commands, logs, and mic input

-📦 Bundle into a native app with a tray icon, auto-start, and a "Push-to-Talk" toggle

-🎧 "Always listening" mode with wake word detection ("Hey Soni")

-🗣️ Multi-language support ("Spiele ab", "Commencer la lecture")

-🧩 Plugin-specific commands like "load Glue Compressor on track 1"

-🧵 Command chaining — “create MIDI track and record on it”

-📋 Voice macro recording — record a sequence of actions by voice, name it, and replay

-🎙 Text-to-voice confirmation option (e.g., “Clip launched on track 2”)

-🕹 MIDI fallback/dual control — use MIDI input and voice interchangeably

-📊 Session logging — auto-log what actions were triggered during a session

-🔐 Voice-based authentication or confirmation for critical actions

-☁️ Cloud sync of command sets across machines

-🧪 Test mode — dry-run without sending OSC, just to test command recognition

-🎤 Clip-specific controls — “duplicate clip in slot 2 of track 4”

-🗂️ Profile switching — DJ mode, live mode, studio mode, etc.

 ---